Kneasle/BobCSharp/README.md

 ### Finished Features:
 - Touches with any calls are fully supported:
   - Fast touch computing engine, including customisable call logic (e.g. calling by bells leading before the treble, etc.).
-  - Touch proving, including checking if a touch is an extent, a multiple extent (e.g. 240 of Doubles), or a legitimate quarter peal.
+  - Touch proving, including checking if a touch is:
+    - true (i.e. no change repeated more than once).
+    - an extent (i.e. every possible change repeated exactly once).
+    - a multiple extent (e.g. 240 of Doubles)
+    - a legitimate quarter peal (i.e. with some changes repeated no more than once more than any other).
-  - Shortcuts to generate touches of a single method and from a list of methods rung every lead.
+  - Shortcuts to generate touches of a single method by calling positions and from a list of calls.
-  - Shortcuts to generate touches by calling positions and from a list of calls.
+  - Shortcuts to generate spliced touches from a list of methods rung at each successive lead end.
   - Touch.ToString () generates a string of the entire touch, showing all calls, changes, lead ends, change count and falseness.

 - Splicing is fully supported: